-We've tested over 80 vacuum cleaners, and below are our recommendations for the best bagless vacuum cleaners.
-These picks were selected not only based on their performance but also their design, ease of maintenance, and price.
-For more recommendations, see our lists of the best vacuums and the best cordless vacuums.
+We've tested over 90 vacuum cleaners, and below are our recommendations for the best bagless vacuum cleaners.
+We selected these picks on their performance and their design, ease of maintenance, and price.
+For more, see our lists of the best vacuums and the best cordless vacuums.
 If you're looking for a robot vacuum, which is usually bagless by design, you can see our picks of the best robot vacuums.

-It can be used in a handheld configuration, which helps with cleaning out-of-reach areas like stairs or your car's interior.
-There are several tools and brushes included that can help with different cleaning jobs, like a crevice tool for getting into narrow areas and an upholstery tool for cleaning fabric-covered furniture.
+You can use it in a handheld configuration, which helps with cleaning out-of-reach areas like stairs or your car's interior.
+Several tools and brushes are included to help with different cleaning jobs, like a crevice tool for getting into narrow areas and an upholstery tool for cleaning fabric-covered furniture.
 Thanks to its bagless design, it should incur few recurring costs as long as it's well-maintained.

 Unfortunately, the dirt compartment is on the small side, and the battery only provides roughly 10 minutes of continuous cleaning time if you use the most powerful suction setting.
-However, using the default power setting, it lasts for a little over 40 minutes of continuous use.
+Using the default power setting, it lasts for a little over 40 minutes of use.
 Overall, if you're looking for a bagless vacuum to keep your bare floors clean, this is a great option.